Stamp duty

 You can find information on other reliefs and exemptions on the GOV.UK website.

 You may also be able to claim stamp duty relief if you buy land or buildings in a designated Freeport tax site.
-You can also claim SDLT relief if you buy a lease for land or buildings in a Freeport, or for any rental payments for the lease in such as area.
+You can also claim SDLT relief if you buy a lease for land or buildings in a Freeport, or for any rental payments for the lease in such an area.

 Stamp duty on commercial property